mrbya/neomark/README.md

 ## Motivation

-I have been using Obsidian for a while, however, due to some undisclosed circumstances I have lost my taste for it and I have been looking for an (idally terminal based) alternatives that would provide an experience similar to that of Obsidians combined preview/edit mode.
+I have been using Obsidian for a while, however, due to some undisclosed circumstances I have lost my taste for it and I have been looking for an (ideally terminal based) alternatives that would provide an experience similar to that of Obsidians combined preview/edit mode.
 Tried both stand-alone tools and neovim plugins for rendering/editing markdown files even the obsidian plugin for nvim.
-All of them were not even close feature-wise or they have not been working at all (but then again, I'm terrible @ reading docs and writing configs so that could have been on me :sweat_smile:).
+However, none of them were even close feature-wise, or they have not been working at all (but then again, I'm terrible @ reading docs and writing configs so that could have been on me :sweat_smile:).
 So being as picky as I am, what choice did I have other than to write a markdown plugin of my own? :sweat_smile:

 ## Features